iskoo-14/h1n1-epidemic-simulation/README.md

 - Parameter estimation using real epidemic data
 - Model validation using RMSE

-All implementations and experiments are contained in a single `h1n1-epidemic-simulation` notebook.
+All implementations and experiments are contained in `h1n1-epidemic-simulation` notebook.

 ## Epidemic Model